European-Unified-ID/EUID-docs/docs/guides/operator-guide-aws-marketplace.md

 ## Technical Support

-If you have trouble subscribing to the product, or deploying, contact us at [aws-mktpl-uid@thetradedesk.com](mailto:aws-mktpl-uid@thetradedesk.com).
+If you have trouble subscribing to the product, or deploying, [contact us](mailto:aws-mktpl-uid@thetradedesk.com).